maksimKorzh/msmd-linux/README.md

 # Remastering ISO
 Use **remaster_iso.sh** script to add/remove packages to the RootFS.
-By default **msmd-linux-core.iso** is used as a starter but you can use any.
+By default **msmd-linux-core-glibc.iso** is used as a starter but you can use any.
 You can also modify files under **/ini** folder as they would be included.
 GRUB config may be altered at **/cfg/grub.cfg**